Can a Heat Pump Cool a House?

 Considering the right type of heat pump for your heating and cooling needs might be well worth it.
 Geothermal heat pumps are even more efficient than air-source heat pumps.
 Variable-speed heat pumps adjust the heating or cooling output for better performance and energy efficiency.
 Ductless or mini-split heat pumps work without ductwork and are ideal for zoned control of your heating and cooling.

-If going to a heat pump sounds like a good idea, but the upfront expense doesn’t, a heat pump lease could be the perfect solution.
+If going to a heat pump sounds like a good idea, but the upfront expense doesn’t, a heat pump lease, like the Palmetto Comfort Plan, could be the perfect solution.
 A lease gives you a new heat pump with maintenance and repairs included for a predictable monthly payment.

 Frequently Asked Questions